jgdigitaljedi/stringman/readme.md

 #### whitespace module

 - removeBreaks => Takes a string and returns that string with all carriage returns and line breaks removed
+- removeTabs => Takes a string and returns that string with alltabs removed
+- removeAll => Takes a string and returns that string with all whitespace removed
+- singleSpace => Takes a string, replaces all instances or 2 or more consecutive spaces with a single space, and returns string
+- replaceWith => Takes a string, an enumerable object with boolean values to detrermine what will be replaced, and another string to replace things with and returns the result of replacing the values designated in the 2nd argument with the contents of the 3 argument